Bellamyjared/STOCKROCK-Assessment/README.md

 npm run test
 ```
 NOTE - IF USER HAS USED TO MANY API REQUESTS IN THE LAST MINUTE THE TESTS WILL FAIL!
+To fix, make sure there are no requests within 1-5 minutes of testing.